 8.1.1 The programme of evaluation and field recording undertaken at Drigg has established the nature of the monument, identifying it as a putative burnt mound, probably of Bronze Age date.
-It has also established that it lies within a wider archaeological landscape.
-The speed at which the site is eroding has been identified; this seems to be as a result of increasing storm damage which may in part be attributable to global warming.
-It is clear that the monument will not survive another year.
+It has also established that it lies within a wider archaeological landscape of significance.